List Of The Longest Dinosaur Names

 But did you know that there are some dinosaurs with incredibly long names?

-Here is an example of just one of the dinosaurs with a very long name, Micropachycephalosaurus.
+Here is an example of just one of the dinosaurs with a long name, Micropachycephalosaurus hongtuyanensis.
+That’s 37 letters!

 Explain it to a child

-Dinosaurs that are among the longest include Micropachycephalosaurus, Carcharodontosaurus, Archaeornithomimus, Pachycephalosaurus, and Eustreptospondylus.
-These are all impressive examples of their kind.
+A list of dinosaurs with the longest names include: Micropachycephalosaurus, Carcharodontosaurus, Archaeornithomimus, Pachycephalosaurus, and Eustreptospondylus.
+These are all impressive examples of their kind!

 Here is a list of 10 Dinosaurs that have the longest scientific names: